 Where an adult makes an allegation to a school that they were abused as a child, the individual will be advised to report the allegation to the Police.
-Non-recent allegations made by a child, will be reported to the DO in line with the local authority's procedures for dealing with non-recent allegations.
-The DO will coordinate with Children's Social Care and the Police.
+Non-recent allegations made by a child, will be reported to the LADO in line with the local authority's procedures for dealing with non-recent allegations.
+The DO will coordinate with the LA Children's Social Care and the Police.
 Abuse can be reported no matter how long ago it happened.

-10. Concerns that do not meet the harm threshold (low-level concerns)
+10. Concerns or allegations that do not meet the harm threshold (low-level concerns)